FREQUENTLY ASKED QUESTIONS

 Who Are We?

 Eva’s Heroes is a nonprofit organization dedicated to enriching the lives of individuals with intellectual special needs by providing an inclusive setting built on four tenets: interact, grow, learn, and love.
-Based in San Antonio, the organization helps teens and young adults between 14 and 21 years of age, who have intellectual special needs, integrate and flourish in society.
+Based in San Antonio, the organization helps teens and young adults 14 and older, who have intellectual special needs, integrate and flourish in society.
 The organization was founded in 2006 by actress Eva Longoria and Board President Christiane Perkins-Garcia.

 What is IDD?